Millions of workers are dealing with long COVID. Advocates call for expanding social safety net. - NewsBreak

 “We had a very large generation of workers born in the ’40s and ’50s and those workers are reaching retirement age,” he said.
 “We really don’t have enough workers to grow the economy and we need to be able to accommodate those who are able to work, even if they’re not able to work full time, 12 months a year.
 We have to do better at that.
 It’s an economic necessity for us to do that as a society.”

 The post Millions of workers are dealing with long COVID.
-Advocates call for expanding social safety net. appeared first on Georgia Recorder .
+Advocates call for expanding social safety net. appeared first on Arizona Mirror .

 Comments / 0